abdullahmusawar98-design/EMAIL-CLASSIFIER/README.md

 Feature extraction using TF-IDF Vectorization (for machine learning models)

 For the deep learning model, text was converted into sequences using tokenization and padding.

+# 5. Models Implemented
+5.1 Linear Regression Model

+Linear Regression was implemented as a baseline approach.
+Since it produces continuous outputs, a threshold value was applied to classify emails into spam or ham.

+Key characteristics:

+Simple baseline model

+Not naturally designed for classification tasks